ADGEfficiency/energy-py-linear/docs/docs/how-to/dispatch-site.md

 # Multiple Assets with the Site API

+`energypylinear` can optimize many assets in a single linear program.

-The `epl.Site` allows optimizing many assets at the same time.
-The site is a list of `energypylinear` asset models, like `epl.Battery` or `epl.RenewableGenerator`.
+The `epl.Site` accepts a list of `energypylinear` asset models, like `epl.Battery` or `epl.RenewableGenerator`.

-Below we give some examples of typical configurations of energy assets using an `epl.Site`.
+Below are examples of typical configurations of multiple energy assets using a `epl.Site`.

 ## Fast & Slow Battery